 Change the configuration in the

-If you want to acknowledge batch messages in transactions, set
+If you want to enable batch messages in transactions, follow the steps below.

 Initialize transaction coordinator metadata.

 The transaction coordinator can leverage the advantages of partitioned topics (such as load balance).

 PulsarClient client = PulsarClient.builder()